 It is a formidable creature yet a gentle creature.
 It is a shy and careful creature and it is a resilient and loyal creature.
 It is an ancient, divine, and limitless creature.
 I am taken away and I am shown its stories and we laugh together and we cry together.

-I learn the routines of the local families, about the crows which perch upon nearby rooftops to keep an on me while I am at my nest.
+I learn the routines of the local families, about the crows which perch upon nearby rooftops to keep an eye on me while I am at my nest.
 I learn who is who, their pasts and ambitions, what makes them laugh, and how they like to play.
-I share everything, telling them about my family, about how my parents are not here and how I only speak to them through glass.
+I learn of the importance of their role, feasting on bones and death so that decay does not linger.
+I share everything, telling it about my family, about how my parents are not here and how I only speak to them through glass.
 It does not understand, but it tries.

-I learn about the danger, the hatred, the powerlessness, and devastation, and I pretend to not understand, but I do.
+I learn about the danger, the fear, the hatred, the powerlessness, and devastation that they feel from my kind, and I pretend to not understand, but I do.
 It asks me questions, wondering what I do all day and why I am here, and does not blame me although it could.
 I answer and ask in kind and our answers are the same.